Wrongful Termination Attorneys in Tampa

 - A manager discharges you after you said you would report his racist comments about a coworker.

-- An employer terminates you for demanding payment of overtime hours.
+- An employer terminates you for demanding payment for overtime hours.

 Each scenario can be complex and demands a thoughtful legal approach.
 If you suspect you were wrongfully terminated in Florida, call the attorneys at Kwall Barack Nadeau PLLC to schedule a meeting.
 Dial (727) 202-5840 for a consultation with a wrongful termination lawyer.